Zavy86/docker-course/topics/06-understanding-images/README.md

 Using the Docker client, we can instruct the server to connect to a registry (official or self-hosted) to search for, download, or upload images as needed.

-Let’s now see which images are present on our machine:
+Let's now see which images are present on our machine:

 ```shell
 $ docker image ls